-The Performance Management system was established in accordance with Minnesota Statutes Chapter 402A in response to counties' desire to be proactive in improving service delivery and outcomes for human services program recipients.
-The system is composed of the Human Services Performance Management Council (the Council), the Performance Management team, and the DHS Commissioner.
+Established in 2013 in accordance with Minnesota Statutes Chapter 402A, the Performance Management system was created in response to counties' desire to be proactive in improving service delivery and outcomes for human services program recipients.
+The system is composed of the Human Services Performance Management Council (the Council), the Performance Management team, and the Department of Human Services (DHS) Commissioner.
 Each year the Council is required to report to the legislature on the work of the Performance Management System.
-Appendix E contains a list of current Council members.
+Appendix D contains a list of current Council members.

-The focus of the Performance Management system is performance improvement across all mandated essential human services in Minnesota.
-The system encourages collaboration between counties and DHS, and supports counties in their efforts to take a proactive approach to continuous improvement in service delivery.
+The focus of the Performance Management system is improvement across all mandated essential human services in Minnesota.
+The system encourages collaboration between counties/Service Delivery Authorities (counties) and DHS, and supports counties in their efforts to take a proactive approach to continuous improvement in service delivery.
 This system provides an opportunity to work toward the outcomes desired for all Minnesotans, breaking down silos and identifying systems that may have created barriers to improvement.
 This is a very different model for assessing county performance than used in the past.
 Because complex change does not happen overnight, the system has evolved with thoughtful input and collaboration from county and community partners, service providers, advocates, and DHS staff.